Table of Contents:

 The information in the widgets is automatically refreshed once per day.

-You can manually refresh your widgets via the refresh button, located at the upper right corner.
+You can manually refresh your widgets via the refresh button, located in the upper right corner.

 To learn more about the custom widgets, please check the dedicated article.